gask09/Unix-and-work-with-genomic-data/README.md

 ```bash
 ./ShellScript.sh
 ```
-Or simply double click the icon.
+Or right-click the icon, and select **Run as a program**.

 One of outputs of this script is **vystup.csv**, which is .csv file.
-This file is then indirectly fed to R script, which then returns a plot.
+This file is then fed to R script, which then returns a plot.

 ### The Plot
 ![plot](https://user-images.githubusercontent.com/87470058/148593796-02e6115c-f345-497b-95af-d899283b71f2.png)